-If you’re searching for a career that naturally combines business management, healthcare, information technology, and analytics fields, the role of an HIM educator is ideal for you.
+If you’re searching for a career that naturally combines business management, healthcare, information technology, and analytics, the role of an HIM educator is ideal for you.

 Because the role of an HIM educator requires experience in healthcare, business, and analytics fields, it is often considered a specialized position.
 In one survey, more than 50% of HIM educators held a master’s degree.
 However, many individuals can also hold this position with only an undergraduate degree, compounded by years of experience in the healthcare industry.

-Daily, a health information management educator fulfills a variety of different responsibilities.
+A health information management educator fulfills a variety of different responsibilities daily.
 Whether providing direct training or communicating with a healthcare organization’s professionals, HIM educators focus their attention on training employees to implement effective HIM policies.

-The exact responsibilities of an HIM educator can include:
+The responsibilities of a HIM educator can include:

-- Regulating HIT databases and platforms to ensure to address any potential cybersecurity threats before they occur.
+- Regulating HIT databases and platforms to address any potential cybersecurity threats before they occur

-These and other responsibilities keep an HIM educator busy each day, as they work to help a variety of individual healthcare companies and providers improve the quality, quantity, and usefulness of their data.
+These and other responsibilities keep an HIM educator busy as they work to help a variety of healthcare companies and providers improve the quality, quantity, and usefulness of their data.